You will not be entitled to help with the cost of care if:

 If your savings run out

-If your savings fall below £23,250, Solihull Council might be able to help with the cost of care.
+If your savings fall below £23,250, we may be able to help with the cost of care.

-If the amount you have been paying for your care exceeds the amount we can reasonably pay, then a top-up fee may be required if you wish to remain in the care home of your choice.
+If the cost of your care is above the amount we can pay, a top-up fee may be required.

-If you are buying care at home that exceeds the amount the council can reasonably pay, you may need to change care agencies.
-Your individual circumstances will be assessed at the time.
+If the cost of your care at home is more than what we can pay, you may need to change care agencies.
 You may also want to consider a direct payment.